khushi02/summer-of-code/proposal-template.md

 * serial peripheral interface (SPI)
 * stepper

 Previously, I have submitted a pull request to add an example to the servo library.
 This is example records sensory data through a potentiometer and saves it to EEPROM.
 The Arduino accesses the saved data and replays the actions on a servo.
 This example is useful for repeated actions on a servo that do not require precise measurements, simply general motions.
-This demonstrates how I plan to blend multiple libraries together into one project, just as is done in practice.
+This demonstrates how I plan to blend multiple libraries into one project, just as is done in practice.
 The pull request can be found here: [Servo Example](https://github.com/arduino-libraries/Servo/pull/46).
 I have also attached the code below.

 ```
 int potPin = 0;       // analog pin used to connect the potentiometer